thirdlogan/xmd-cli/README.md

 # xmd-cli
-Yes, please!
-Moar metadata.
-A set of cli utils and automation workflows (for MacOS and Linux).
+A set of cli utils and automation workflows for MacOS and Linux to handle tag/category metadata.
+It provides easy cli and file-browser scripts built for ease of everyday tag/category management (including keeping exif and spotlight tags in synch on MacOS).
+Logan is the interim maintainer, inheriting/forking from sidspencer.

 The bash/zsh cli tools are:
 > * getxmd